Updated: June 3, 2026

 Free vs. Paid Credit Monitoring: What You Actually Need

-Full comparison of monitoring tools by budget and risk profile — when free is enough and when paid coverage is worth the cost.
+Full comparison of monitoring tools by budget and risk profile — when free is enough, when paid coverage earns its cost, and how to build a complete monitoring stack at zero cost.

-How to Freeze Your Credit at All Three Bureaus
+How to Freeze Your Credit and Protect Yourself From Identity Theft

 How Often Should You Check Your Credit Report?